sagemath/trac_to_gh/Issue 9244.md

 I was working on doctesting `sage/rings/number_field/class_group.py`, and I was unable to resist the temptation to rewrite it.
 (There were all sorts of failures and inconsistencies caused by the fact that `ClassGroup` derived from `AbelianGroup`, but `FractionalIdealClass` didn't derive from `AbelianGroupElement`.)

-I have a patch for this, depending on #9242, which I will upload as soon as someone explains how to squash the `_test_category()` error.
+I have a patch for this, (which used to depend on #9242 but no longer does), which I will upload as soon as someone explains how to squash the `_test_category()` error.

 Issue created by migration from https://trac.sagemath.org/ticket/9244